ray-project/ray/doc/source/rllib/checkpointing.rst

 .. note::
     The ``env_runner/`` subcomponent currently doesn't hold a copy of the RLModule's checkpoint b/c it's already saved under ``learner/``.
-The Ray team is working on resolving this issue (probably through softlinking to avoid duplicate files and unnecessary disk usage).
+The Ray team is working on resolving this issue, probably through softlinking to avoid duplicate files and unnecessary disk usage.